Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ### trackSessionStart

 Tracks the intention to start playback.
 This starts a tracking session on the media tracker instance.
-Also refer to  [Media Resume](media-api-reference.md#media-resume) when resuming a previously closed session.
+To learn how to resume a previously closed session, please read the [media resume guide](media-api-reference.md#media-resume)

 | Variable Name | Description | Required |
 | :--- | :--- | :---: |